-The Fund will provide up to \$4.0 million to commit to co-funding Adoption of Public Charging Infrastructure projects as defined in this RFP in the July 2021 - June 2022 financial year.
-A second round may be run in this financial year depending on funding availability, with a decision to be made once recommendations have been finalised for round 1.
-The Investment Activity for the second round may differ from this round.
+The Fund will provide up to approximately \$2.0 million to commit to co-funding Adoption of Public Charging Infrastructure projects as defined in this RFP in the July 2022 - June 2023 financial year.
+Additional rounds may be run in this financial year depending on funding availability.
+The Investment Activity for any future rounds may differ from this round.